 - Check ingredients on nutrition labels.
 Foods with sugar listed as one of the first three or four ingredients may be high in sugar and should be eaten in moderation

 - Eat healthy snacks.
 Keep healthy foods on-hand for snacks.
 Good snack ideas include:

 - Fresh fruit

 - Cereal with low-fat milk

-- Low-fat cheese with low-fat crackers
+- Low-fat cheese with crackers

-- Graham crackers with low-fat hot chocolate
+- Graham crackers with lightly sweetened or sugar-free hot chocolate

 - Raw vegetables with low-fat dip